 before you travel internationally.
 The most accurate information about malaria

 risk and medicine resistance in specific countries is from the Centers for

 Disease Control and Prevention (CDC) and the World Health Organization (WHO).

-tests are repeated to follow the course of the infection and to check whether
+tests are repeated to follow the course of the infection and to see if the treatment is working.

 Your age and health

 condition are important factors in selecting a medicine to prevent or treat

 children, people who are very old, people who have